HafizFasih/dsa-notes/docs/07-binary-tree/02-traversals.md

 ```
 Post-order Traversal (DFS):
   1. Start from root node
-  2. If the tree is empty → stop (Return NULL)
-  3. Move to the left subtree
+  2. Move to the left subtree and repeat the same process
-  4. Traverse the entire left subtree recursively,
-     then move to right subtree and repeat
+  3. After finishing left subtree, move to the right subtree and repeat
-  5. After both subtrees visited → process (visit) root node
+  4. After both subtrees are finished, visit (process) the root node
-  6. Repeat for all nodes until traversal is completed
+  5. Repeat until all nodes are visited
 ```

 ### Pseudocode